-In 2007, Sierra Leone conducted its first general election as a multiparty democracy without peacekeeping assistance since 1977.13 The reformed national army, RSLAF, was credited with supporting this democratic milestone by maintaining safety, security, and order throughout the country over the course of the election.
-Only six years after the end of the civil war-characterised by disorganisation, indiscriminate and systematic violence against civilians, and numerous human rights abuses and war crimes committed by all parties to the conflict-this is notable praise.
+In 2007, Sierra Leone conducted its first general election as a multiparty democracy without peacekeeping assistance since 1977.13 The reformed national army, RSLAF, was credited with supporting this democratic milestone by maintaining safety, security, and order throughout the country over the course of the election.13 Only six years after the end of the civil war-characterised by disorganisation, indiscriminate and systematic violence against civilians, and numerous human rights abuses and war crimes committed by all parties to the conflict-this is notable praise.

 This was made possible due to significant efforts by the international community-namely Britain-to reform Sierra Leone's security sector during and especially after the civil war.
 In 1999, British Armed Forces personnel embedded in the GoSL MoD conducted a Strategic Defence Review as part of the Sierra Leone Security Sector Reform Programme (SILSEP).
 The review examined the state of Sierra Leone's military, and it was evident that complete reform was wholly necessary.
-Even before the war, the SLA was poorly equipped, deeply politicised, and had little operational capability.13,n The civil war substantively exacerbated this dire situation, as a significant number of soldiers deserted the SLA and were replaced by recruits with little-to-no training.
-Eventually, this "led to increased lawlessness" and eventually the "total collapse in discipline that finally destroyed any remnants of trust between the army and the civilian population".
-In October, 1999, the Strategic Defence Review had been completed, with a recommendation to completely restructure and rebuild the national army.
+Even before the war, the SLA was poorly equipped, deeply politicised, and had little operational capability.
+The civil war substantively exacerbated this dire situation, as a significant number of soldiers deserted the SLA and were replaced by recruits with little-to-no training.
+Eventually, this "led to increased lawlessness" and n The APC Government had "deliberately used appalling conditions of service to undermine the capability of the armed forces in recognition of it being a political threat".13 eventually the "total collapse in discipline that finally destroyed any remnants of trust between the army and the civilian population". ^{13,0} In October, 1999, the Strategic Defence Review had been completed, with a recommendation to completely restructure and rebuild the national army.
+13